OrgFlow/docs/content/reference/commands/stack-create.md

   Required.
 Prompted for when not specified, and possible to do so.

-  The username to be used during authentication with the production Salesforce organization.
-This username will be used during the OAuth sign in process.
+  The username to be used to authenticate with the production Salesforce organization.

+- **`-p|--password=<password>`**

+  If supplied, then this password will be used to authenticate with the production Salesforce organization.
+If omitted, an interactive browser-based sign-in flow will be used.

+- **`--environmentTags=name[:value][,name[:value],...]`**

+  One or more tags to set on the production environment.
+Omitting a value sets a tag with no value.
+Tag names may only contain alphanumeric characters, hyphens and underscores.
+Tag values may contain anything except newline characters.
+Spaces in tag values can be set using shell-specific quoting.
+Commas in tag values can be set by escaping them with backslash as `\,` e.g. `--tags=FullName:Payne\,Chris`.

 - **`--saveCredentials=[Local|StateStore]`**